GLP-1 Drugs for Longevity: What Doctors Are Actually Saying

 On the Willpower Myth

-Attia challenges the common belief that difficulty losing weight is due to lack of willpower.
-He emphasizes that individuals have different body types and genetic predispositions, making weight manipulation significantly easier for some than others.
+Peter Attia recommends GLP-1 drugs as legitimate longevity tools, viewing them alongside rapamycin and SGLT2 inhibitors as potential geroprotective agents.
+He challenges the common belief that difficulty losing weight is due to lack of willpower, emphasizing that individuals have different body types and genetic predispositions, making weight manipulation significantly easier for some than others.

 "The feeling of failure associated with needing medication for weight loss is misguided.
 Genetics play a significant role in body composition."